 Feedback collection is crucial feature for our sample onboarding plan for employees.
 This is because it allows to have a progress and status report.
 It is also providing a platform for learning and adjusting.

 Company and new employees benefit from feedback and surveying.
 They express their needs and receive additional support in any “problematic” areas.
 At the same time, the company has an opportunity to gain insights that can shape future onboarding efforts.

 The trend of automating processes is also apparent in the way multiple organisations carry out their onboarding.
 This is especially the case for employers with large volumes of new hires and a global distribution.

 More precisely, multiple employee onboarding solutions have emerged on the market.
-Their aim is to make onboarding more seemless, less error prone, more engaging and more resource efficient.
+Their aim is to make onboarding more seamless, less error-prone, more engaging, and more resource efficient.